Myanmar's Supreme Court hears appeal of 2 imprisoned Reuters journalists

 "Myanmar's Supreme Court has the opportunity to correct the serious miscarriage of justice inflicted on Wa Lone and Kyaw Soe Oo for the last 15 months," Reuters editor in chief Stephen J. Adler said in a statement.

 "They are honest, admirable journalists who did not break the law, and they should be freed as a matter of urgency."

-The appeal, submitted last month, cited lack of proof of a crime and evidence that the pair were set up by police.
+Outlining their grounds of appeal, the reporters' lawyer, Khin Maung Zaw, cited lack of proof of a crime and evidence that the pair were set up by police.

-During eight months of hearings, Wa Lone and Kyaw Soe Oo testified that two policemen they had not met before handed them papers rolled up in a newspaper during a meeting at a Yangon restaurant on Dec.
-12. Almost immediately afterwards, they said, they were bundled into a car by plainclothes officers.
+During eight months of hearings, Wa Lone and Kyaw Soe Oo testified two police officers they had not met before handed them papers rolled up in a newspaper during a meeting at a Yangon restaurant on Dec.
+12, 2017.
+Almost immediately afterwards, they said, they were bundled into a car by plainclothes officers.